 In philosophy, instruction is given through weekly tutorials backed up by core lectures.
 In the first three years, the philosophy of physics is taught through specialist lecture courses and complementary tutorials.
 The first year deals with rival seventeenth century conceptions of space and time, and in the next two years the philosophy of special relativity and quantum mechanics are studied at an intermediate level.
 In the final, fourth year, advanced philosophy of physics is taught through lectures and classes, rather than tutorials.

 Any Joint Honours degree is bound to have a heavy workload, and Physics and Philosophy is no exception.
 Undergraduates are expected to be as fluent in mathematics as are their Single Honours peers in physics and as competent in writing essays as their colleagues in philosophy.
 The course necessarily involves a lot of work, but the unity of the selections taken from each subject does give scope for the subject matter to come together once the basic skills have been mastered.
 A limited amount of practical work in physics (involving three experiments) is undertaken in the second year, and an option exists in the fourth year for a more advanced practical project to replace one of the physics papers.

-There is an examination in maths (two papers), physics, philosophy and logic at the end of the first year (Moderations).
+There are examinations in maths (two papers), physics, philosophy and logic at the end of the first year (prelims).

 Please see the detailed summary in the University Prospectus.

 There is a lot of mathematics in the course, so those who are not studying further mathematics at A-level should familiarize themselves with a representative further maths A-level syllabus before coming to Oxford.